jamesob/jamesob.github.io/_posts/2019-08-24-bitcoin-is-for-this.md

 distribution, this has created profound systemic risk.
 The last few months have shown indications that this risk is starting to come to the surface.

-I'm going to detail the narrative I've been watching that points to not only a downturn in the coming months, but the much broader issue of substantial devaluation of the US dollar driven by a decreased willingness of foreign central banks to support the USD as the global reserve currency, and wilting prospect of foreign investors continuing to fund our perpetual deficits through debt purchase.
+I'm going to walk through the narrative I've been watching that points to not only a downturn in the coming months, but the much broader issue of substantial devaluation of the US dollar.
+This will be driven by a decreased willingness of foreign central banks to support the USD as the global reserve currency, and the failing willingness of foreign investors continuing to fund our perpetual deficits through debt purchase.

 The setup in front of us is not for a garden variety recession.
 It's for potential cataclysm: a drawdown that will hit normal investors hard, but